 a.
-The ordained ministry in the majority of cases is expressed in a specified "office".
-An officeholder is not employed.
-Some clergy, however, are employed (for example, chaplains who have contractual terms negotiated or set by their employer).
+The ordained ministry, in the majority of cases, finds expression in a specified "office".
+An office-holder is not employed.
+There are some clergy, however, that do have contracts of employment (for example, chaplains who have contractual terms negotiated or set by their employer,) and are not office-holders.

 Nonetheless, there are terms and conditions as well as expectations which accrue to holding an office.
-Some of these are legally binding (requirements of Canons, Measures, and Terms of Service Regulations), some attach to the office and some confer the same entitlements and duties of employees.
+Some of these are legally binding (requirements of Canons, Measures, and Terms of Service Regulations), some attach to the office and some confer the same entitlements and duties as those of employees.
 While some of the issues outlined here concern matters that are legally binding on clergy who are office-holders, the document should be understood as guidance unless explicitly stated otherwise.
-In particular, it should not be construed as forming part of any employment contract.
+It should not be construed as forming in whole or in part a contract of employment.